hpchud/vccui/README.md

 In addition, you need to run the `server.js` that handles the websocket and opening a console for the user.

 The websocket server and the client side web application can be hosted from different servers.
 It is recommended to set up a reverse proxy to achieve this, by proxying to a different location for the `socket.io` endpoint.
+Now you understand why a CouchDB database is used - so that multiple server instances may share the same state (user account mappings and OTP secrets).

 ## Advanced usage